EANS-Voting Rights: UNIQA Insurance Group AG / Publication of a participation notification according to art. 135 para. 2 Stock Exchange Act

 10. Additional Information:

-1. RLB OÖ Unternehmensholding GmbH resigned from the circle of reciprocal attribution pursuant to sections 132, 133 item 7 of the Austrian Stock Exchange Act 2018 as parties acting in concert (section 1 item 6 Austrian Takeover Act) based on the existing shareholders agreement between the companies listed above under section 8, No. 2, 5, 8, 13, 17, 20, 22 and 24 (Raiffeisen-Landesbanken) and No. 3, 4, 6, 9, 10, 14, 15, 16, 18, 19, 21 and 23 (direct and indirect subsidiaries of Raiffeisen-Landesbanken) that each directly or indirectly hold shares in RBI ("RBI-Syndicate"), due to disposals of shares in RLB OÖ Unternehmensbeteiligungs GmbH to RLB OÖ Sektorholding GmbH of the circle of reciprocal attribution effective with 19.07.2018 (registration in commercial register).
+1. Direct subsidiaries of Raiffeisen-Landesbanken resigned from the circle of reciprocal attribution pursuant to sections 132, 133 item 7 of the Austrian Stock Exchange Act 2018 as parties acting in concert (section 1 item 6 Austrian Takeover Act) based on the existing shareholders agreement regarding Raiffeisen Bank International AG (No. 22) ("RBI") between the companies listed above under section 8, No. 2, 5, 7, 12, 15, 18, 19 and 21 (Raiffeisen-Landesbanken) and No. 3, 4, 8, 9, 13, 14, 16, 17 and 20 (direct and indirect subsidiaries of Raiffeisen-Landesbanken) that each directly or indirectly hold shares in RBI ("RBI-Syndicate") due to disposals of shares in RBI to other companies of the circle of reciprocal attribution effective with 27.07.2018.
+This was established in the course of a simplification of the shareholding structure of the Raiffeisen-Landesbanken with respect to RBI.

 end of announcement euro adhoc